Mstyslav Chernov: Writing

 In January 2020, Chernov presented his psychological novel Dreamtime (Часи сновидінь), a 500-page fiction conceived and written over an 8-year period.
-Alluding to aboriginal Dreamtime, the novel examines societies' collective experiences ("dreams") with war and conflict and is loosely based on real events that Chernov witnessed during the War in Donbass, the Migration crisis in Europe and others.
+Alluding to aboriginal Dreamtime, the novel examines societies' collective experiences ("dreams") with war and conflict and is loosely based on real events that Chernov witnessed during the war in Donbas, the Migration crisis in Europe and others.
 It features four intertwined plot lines that span across vast geography from Eastern Ukraine to Southern Europe, then to Southeast Asia, yet united by a common theme of internal conflict resolution.
 The novel was launched in Kyiv as a focal point of a video art exhibition devoted to the role of media in creating public collective experiences.
-The novel was credited for its creative literary application of dreams to showcase protagonists' psyches and for its "serious" and "masterly prose.".
+The novel was credited for its creative literary application of dreams to showcase protagonists' psyches and for its "serious" and "masterly prose".
 The novel was included in the TOP books of 2020 by volunteers, writers and military journalists about the Russian-Ukrainian war according to "Army FM".

-Literary expert and critic Tetyana Trofymenko believes that "The Dreamtime" is unexpectedly strong and stylistically formed prose for a debutant.
+Literary expert and critic Tetyana Trofymenko believes that The Dreamtime is unexpectedly strong and stylistically formed prose for a debutant.
 Journalist and critic Yuryi Volodarsky called the novel the first large-scale literary text in Ukrainian literature in which the war in Donbas is shown from the other side of the front.
 "A novel for a debut is surprisingly bright, but in so many moments it is uncomfortable that it is better to ignore it.
 "The Dreamtime" is devoid of both the author's evaluative judgments and the transmission of "correct" views from the mouths of the characters.
 Chernov is first and foremost a humanist, this is evident in his prose no less than in photos from hot spots".

-In September 2022, the Boston-based ASP Publishing House will release an English translation of the novel under the title “The Dreamtime”.

-In 2022, the photo book "Independents" («Незалежні») was published (“Ваш автограф” publishing house), which included 144 pictures taken by 60 Ukrainian photographers over the past 30 years, from the declaration of independence to the pandemic.
-The author of the idea and texts was Mstyslav Chernov, the image editor was the well-known Ukrainian photographer Mykhailo Palinchak.

-In October 2022, Chernov spoke on behalf of Ukraine at the 74th Frankfurt Book Fair.